edithatogo/mars/docs/IMPLEMENTATION_COMPLETE_CELEBRATION.md

-# 🎉 pymars v1.0.0: IMPLEMENTATION COMPLETE! 🚀
+# 🎉 mars v1.0.0: IMPLEMENTATION COMPLETE! 🚀

 ## 🏁 Final Status: READY FOR PUBLICATION TO PYPI

-After months of dedicated development, rigorous testing, and comprehensive quality assurance, **pymars v1.0.0 is now complete and ready for publication to PyPI!**
+After months of dedicated development, rigorous testing, and comprehensive quality assurance, **mars v1.0.0 is now complete and ready for publication to PyPI!**

 ## 📊 Achievement Summary